Michael Balcon: Ealing Studios

 When Balcon was invited by an old associate of his, Reginald Baker, to head Ealing Studios in 1938, he readily agreed.
 Under his benevolent leadership and surrounded by a reliable team of directors, writers, technicians and actors, Ealing became the most famous British studio in the world, despite turning out no more than six feature films a year.

 Went the Day Well?, Dead of Night, Undercover (1943), and the Ealing Comedies were released during his time there.
 Other films from the studio include Dance Hall (1950) with Petula Clark and Diana Dors; and The Blue Lamp (also 1950), whose lead character, George Dixon, was named after Balcon's grammar school.
 This character was later used in the long-running television drama Dixon of Dock Green.

 In his 1969 autobiography, Michael Balcon Presents… A Lifetime of Films, he wrote that his years at Ealing Studios were "the most rewarding years in my personal career, and perhaps one of the most fruitful periods in the history of British film production."

 Besides Hitchcock, Balcon worked with Basil Dearden, Michael Relph and many other significant figures of British film.
 He was knighted in 1948 for his services to the industry.

 In 1944, Ealing Studios was taken over by the Rank Organisation.
 In 1955 Rank sold the studio to the BBC.
 As a result, Balcon left Rank in 1956 and set up the production company Ealing Films, striking a distribution and production deal with MGM.
 Balcon's company would shoot films at MGM-British Studios in Borehamwood and MGM would handle the worldwide distribution of the films.

-In 1959 Balcon became chairman of Bryanston Films, a subsidiary of British Lion Films.
+In 1959, Balcon became chairman of Bryanston Films, a subsidiary of British Lion Films.
 The firm went bankrupt in 1963.
 Balcon took over British Lion Films.

 He was proud to be associated with the British New Wave; the last film on which he worked as executive producer was Tom Jones (1963), after which he continued to encourage young directors, serving as chairman of the British Film Institute production board and funding low-budget experimental work.
+He was later appointed to the Board of Governors of the British Film Institute.